-1. They may reduce the risk of degenerative disease: Strawberries are an amazing source of folate (the folic acid found in food).
+1. They are an excellent source of folate.
+Strawberries are an amazing source of folate (the folic acid found in food).
 Inadequate amounts of folate in the aging population can contribute to atherosclerosis, vascular disease and even a decline in cognitive function.
 Medications used for conditions like rheumatoid arthritis can actually deplete folic acid in the body, so stock up on strawberries to replenish!

-2. They could reduce the risk of cardiovascular disease: Strawberries could have the unique ability to suppress the inflammatory responses of the body and reduce our risk of hypertension by lowering LDL cholesterol.
+2. They could reduce the risk of cardiovascular disease.
+Strawberries are being studied for their unique ability to suppress the inflammatory responses of the body and reduce our risk of hypertension by lowering LDL cholesterol.
 A 2013 study published in Circulation found women who ate three or more servings of strawberries and blueberries in a week reduced their risk of heart attack by 32 percent.

-3. There’s more than enough vitamin C. Strawberries contain more than 100 percent of our daily recommended allowance of vitamin C in just one cup.
-Recent studies show that when vitamin C is consumed during times of stress, it actually has the ability to decrease our blood pressure back down to a normal level, preventing the development of hypertension — especially in kids!
+3. There’s more than enough vitamin C. Strawberries contain more than 100 percent of our daily recommended intake of vitamin C in just one cup.
+Recent studies show that when vitamin C is consumed during times of stress, it actually has the ability to decrease our blood pressure to a normal level, preventing the development of hypertension — especially in kids.

-This is a classic strawberry spinach salad.
-It is a perfect blend of sweet and sour and savoury.
-The spinach is one of the richest sources of lutein, which protects your vision.
-As an antioxidant, lutein protects the macula tissue in your eye by absorbing damaging UV radiation and dissipating it harmlessly.
-The yellow bell pepper is teeming with vitamin C for immune protection.
-Together with the strawberries, you get your RDA of vitamin C in just one serving of salad!
+This is a classic strawberry-spinach salad and the perfect blend of sweet, sour and savoury.
+The spinach is one of the richest sources of lutein, which protects your vision by absorbing damaging UV radiation and dissipating it harmlessly.
+The yellow bell peppers in this recipe are teeming with vitamin C, which offers immune protection.
+Together with the strawberries, you get your daily dose of vitamin C in just one serving of salad.

 4 cups baby spinach